-Samsung has demoed a modular TV concept at CES that could mean the end to those annoying black bars when you watch widescreen content.
+Samsung has demoed a modular TV concept at CES in Las Vegas, that could mean the end to those annoying black bars when you watch widescreen content.

 Rather than your standard television screen, the Samsung modular TV is made up of a number of screens that can be joined together to create a single bigger picture.